tinuva/SDRPlusPlusBrown/docs/index.md

 * Unicode support in fonts (Cyrillic), filenames and installation path (UTF-8), on Windows, too.
 * For Airspy HF+, added Fill-In option which cuts far sides of the spectrum which are attenuated (low passed) by hardware.
 * For file source, added live timestamp display, matching the factual time of the recording.
-* Proof of concept KiwiSDR support, no options yet.
+* Proof of concept KiwiSDR support (12 KHz bandwidth), no options yet.
 * [Multiple output audio devices support](#multiple-output-audio-devices-support).
 Output to the left or right channel only.
 * [More display scaling factors](#more-display-scaling-factors).
 Output to the left or right channel only.
 * [Bandwidth slider](#bandwidth-slider) to easily edit bandwidth on touch devices and not only.